 Summer Programs Peer Mentor-led Programming

 Our Summer Programs Peer Mentors (PMs) are experts at navigating life at WSU and understand coming to a big university is new for all of you.
 Many times throughout each week, they develop programming that’s not only fun, but informative, and each one leads to community building.
-In 2018, some of the programming our PMs organized were:
+In past summers, some of the programming our PMs organized were:

 - WSU Campus Tour—Helping students familiarize themselves with locations of various campus resources, with particular focus on where Summer Advantage classes would be held.